 Trying to reenter the nursing workforce without a plan is like trying to get to a distant destination you've never visited before without a map or GPS.
 If your plan involves nothing more than searching job boards for open positions and blindly applying to anything that catches your eye, that's really not much of a plan.

 - A professional overhaul of your resume

-- Establishment of an online brand (LinkedIn at the very least)
+- Establishment or refurbishment of an online professional brand (LinkedIn at the very least)

 - Cover letters that tell a convincing story